 Not one element feels out of place, lacking or stuffed together for superficial purposes.
 The film isn’t unnecessarily convoluted with magical and philosophical ideas either.
 The story’s straightforward enough for you to follow, but sprinkled with just the right amount of creative and imaginative elements to give it a sense of originality and adequate structure.
 The 1-hour-and-40-minute time-span feels more than appropriate, given a large portion of its demographic is likely to be children, whereas a longer run-time would’ve inevitably impacted the tight story structure that builds on all the right aspects, including the initial setup, plot, and character development.

 If this film is any indication of the kinds of projects percolating at Studio Ponoc, then the age of quality, traditionally animated filmmaking is still very much alive and well.
-Entertaining to both children, adults and everyone in between, Mary and the Witch’s Flower is an enchanting, philosophical and beautifully imaginative film.
+Entertaining to both children, adults and everyone in between, Mary and the Witch’s Flower is an enchanting, philosophical and beautifully imaginative animated film.

 Hiromasa Yonebayashi screened the film for his former colleagues at Studio Ghibli.
 Hayao Miyazaki gave Yonebayashi a congratulations but said he wouldn’t see the film.
 Toshio Suzuki and Isao Takahata both gave the movie praise and congratulated Yonebayashi on his work.